nojronatron/java-code-challenges/docs/readme-intToRomanNumeralChallenge.md

 There was a maximum number limitation of 5,000.
 This meant the highest-order Roman Numeral that would be used is a "V" with a bar across the top, which I will depict using a tilde: "~V".

+Another limitation is to not use built-in methods.
+I'm pretty sure this is not possible and is there to frustrate the candidate in working through this challenge.

+The solution(s) I write about here:

+1. Will not necessarily be the best in performance nor efficiency.
+2. Might have adjusted requirements (that will be called out) so a slightly different approach can be taken.
+3. Show efforts from white boarding solutions to the problem domain.
+4. Demonstrate implementing good practices such as test-driven development, problem-solving before coding, leveraging the power of Java along the way.

 ## Design Approaches and Solutions

-### First Attempt
+### First and Second Attempts

-My first attempt at solving this challenge was a miserable failure.
+My first attempts at solving this challenge were miserable failures.
+I actually forgot about trying this 3 times before getting close to an answer.

-I worked on other tasks and aspirations for a few days before attempting again, so I could approach it with a clear mind, ready to solve it.
+I worked on other tasks and aspirations for a few days before each attempt so that I could approach it with a clear mind each time.

-### Second Attempt
+### Third Attempt

-My second attempt was also a failure in that I ran out of time before documenting enough elements of technical discussion, and not having a viable solution in code.
+My third attempt was also a failure in that I ran out of time before documenting enough elements of technical discussion, and not having a viable solution in code.

 Although this was another failed attempt, a good deal of progress was made, so I took an extra 90 minutes (yes, tripling the time originally allowed) to come up with what could be a viable solution.